 Learn more about what is a good NPS score in our latest guide.

-Although taking action and coming to a resolution effectively is crucial to customer service success, it may be time for you to consider how long it takes for your support team to resolve customer issues overall.
+Although taking action and coming to a resolution effectively is crucial to customer service success, it may be time for you to consider the amount of time it takes for your support agents to resolve customer issues overall.

-TIP: To find out your resolution rate, try out this calculation provided by Qualtrics: Total number of tickets / the number of tickets solved.
+TIP: To find out your contact resolution rate, try out this calculation provided by Qualtrics: Take your total number of support tickets and divide it by the total number of tickets solved.

 There’s no easy way to predict when a customer will stop using your service or product, or churn.
 In fact, customers interact with your brand in various ways across different channels through the customer lifecycle, so how do you know what’s needed to continue to retain your customers?